pmanojlovic/flint/docs/installation.md

         source /home/$(whoami)/.bashrc && \
         conda activate "${DIR}" && \
         conda install -y -c conda-forge boost casacore && \
-        PIP_NO_BINARY="python-casacore" pip install -e .[casa]
+        PIP_NO_BINARY="python-casacore" pip install -e '.[casa]'
 ```

-This may set up an appropriate environment that is compatible with the
+This should set up an appropriate environment that is compatible with the
 containers currently being used.
+Do note though that we are not attempting
+to install or configure `apptainer`.